 Common mental health conditions

-Major Depressive Disorder:
+Major Depressive Disorder

-Generalized Anxiety Disorder:
+Generalized Anxiety Disorder

-Episodes of frequent, intense, and overwhelming anxiety.
+Features episodes of frequent, intense, and overwhelming anxiety.

-Obsessive Compulsive Disorder:
+Obsessive Compulsive Disorder

-A chronic condition where people perform repetitive behaviors (compulsions) in response to continuous and uncontrollable thoughts or urges (obsessions).
+Features repetitive behaviors (compulsions) in response to continuous and uncontrollable thoughts or urges (obsessions).

-Schizophrenia Spectrum and Psychotic Disorders:
+Schizophrenia Spectrum and Psychotic Disorders

-Post Traumatic Stress Disorder:
+Post Traumatic Stress Disorder (PTSD)

-Substance-Related and Addictive Disorders:
+Substance-Related and Addictive Disorders